Skeleton Sparsification and Densification Scale-Spaces: Review: Skeletonisation

 \section{Review: Skeletonisation}

 For our shape sparsification scale-spaces, we consider binary images that arise for instance from segmentation or object detection algorithms.
 They separate the image into the background represented by value $0$ and the object marked by value $1$.
 In the continuous setting with an image domain $\Omega \subset \R^2$, we write images as functions $f: \Omega \rightarrow \{0,1\}$.
-We denote the set of object points by $O=\{ \bm x \in \Omega \, | \, f(\bm x) = 1\}$.
+We denote the set of object points by $O=\{ \bm x \in \Omega \, \vertL \, f(\bm x) = 1\}$.
+Thus, the binary image $f$ can be interpreted as the indicator function of the object set $O$, i.e. $f=\chi_O$.

 In particular, we assume that $O$ is bounded and closed.
 Thus the set is compact and the boundary $\partial O$ is included in $O$.
 While we can describe the object either by the set $O$ or its boundary $\partial O$, we require an alternative shape descriptor for our scale-space framework.

 The medial axis transform (MAT) of \citet{Bl67} is the foundation on which we build our shape sparsification scale-spaces.
 In order to define it, we require a distance $d(\bm x, \bm y)$ for $\bm x, \bm y \in \Omega$, which we assume to be Euclidean.
 The MAT is a symmetric shape descriptor with respect to the boundary.
 Therefore, we first define the distance map, which maps each spatial location in the image domain to its distance to the object boundary $\partial O$.